Meet our Team

 Camille has a Bachelor’s Degree in Preschool Education from St. Petersburg College and is currently pursuing her M.Ed. in Early Childhood Curriculum and Instruction, with a certificate in Positive Behavior Support, from USF.
 She has held various roles in the field of Early Childhood Education for over twelve years.
 She believes strongly in the importance of supporting quality care and education for young children through empowering teachers and caregivers.

 Brett has taught children and teachers from Pre-Kindergarten to College over the past forty-five years.
 She has a Master’s in Education and had certifications for Kindergarten, Specific Learning Disabilities and Administration.
 Children inspire her to see the best in everyone.
 She commits to find the best ideas for them and their teachers to be successful learners in life.

-Ken Buchanan, Training & Development Specialist
+Louis Marinkovich, Training & Development Specialist

 Louis is a Professional Development Trainer who has presented for many years for the ELC, NAEYC, FLAEYC, Head Start, OEL/VPK, and privately.
 He graduated with my two undergrad degrees (BSEd Elementary Education/BSEd Early Childhood Development) from California University of Pennsylvania in 1992, and graduated from their Master’s program (MSEd Early Childhood Education) in 2014.
 His teaching experience has ranged from 3-year-olds up to fifth grade and has spanned over 24 years.
 Louis believes that anyone and everyone can benefit from some type of support; trainers have a huge responsibility and he is happy to accept that challenge.